-It was also possible to use 1 mol% of 3, again fast consumption of $Me_2NHBH_3$ was observed within the first few hours (Table 2, entry 4) with the reaction rate slowing with increased $Me_2NHBH_3$ consumption (Table 2, entry 5).
+It was also possible to use 1 mol% of 3; again, fast consumption of Me2NHBH3 was observed within the first few hours (Table 2, entry 4) with the reaction rate slowing with increased Me2NHBH3 consumption (Table 2, entry 5).
 As aluminium-hydrides have been used in amine borane catalysis previously, and to rule out complete hydrogenation and Al-Al bond cleavage during the reaction, compound 1 was tested for dehydrocoupling activity.
-After 24hrs at room temperature (Table 2, entry 6) no conversion $Me_2NHBH_3$ was observed, on increasing the temperature to 60 °C (Table 2, entry 7) some formation of $H_2$ and products A-D was observed.
+After 24 h at room temperature (Table 2, entry 6) no conversion of Me2NHBH3 was observed; on increasing the temperature to 60 °C (Table 2, entry 7), some formation of H2 and products A-D was observed.
 Due to the increased temperature and prolonged reaction times required for compound 1, it is proposed that the retention of an Al-Al bond accounts for the increased catalytic activity.